Dancing on graves

 dda is a laywer.

-The end of legal abortion in the US > more crime more crime > more work for lawyers more work for lawyers > higher pay untill market reaches equilibrium (or however its spelled) becouse of more lawyers educated if we then use the theory that every individual is profit-maximising in a rational way, then it's a natural question. |
+more work for lawyers > higher pay untill market reaches equilibrium (or however its spelled) becouse of more lawyers educated

 Re: Dancing on graves